 MATTHEW 6:17_and wash thy face.

 Maybe Jesus added this instruction just in case you did pour that bucket of oil on your head!
-More likely, He added it as a way of saying, “Get up and prepare for the day just as you would any day.”
+More likely He added it as a way of saying, “Get up and prepare for the day just as you would any day.”

 Food is the source of the body’s energy.
 When that source is denied energy begins to deplete.
 When you feel tired and lack energy, the sad, disfigured face could come naturally.
 Whether it is natural or not, Jesus does not want you to draw attention to your fast.
 He wants you up and at it.
 Jesus wants you to receive the blessing He has in store during this time of self-denial.

 Self-denial is not easy for whatever reason you are denying yourself, and certainly denying the body of its food source is no piece of cake.
-Hmm, that probably is not the best wording when discussing fasting.
+Hmm, probably not the best wording when discussing fasting.
 If the purpose of your fast is to be spiritually strengthened, trust that will happen.
 Once the fast is over, you may glean from your spiritual benefits for months to come.

 Transformation is progressive.
 Some parts are instantaneous (like your love for Jesus), some come short term, and some transformations are a long term process.
 Only the One who loves and wants your very best will re-create you – so your spirit, not physical, controls your actions.